xlsynth/verilog-style-guides/VerilogCodingStyle.md

 ### Suffixes

-Suffixes are used in several places to give guidance to intent.
+Suffixes are used in several places to give guidance to intent, while avoiding [Hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation).
 The following table lists the suffixes that have special meaning.

 | Suffix(es)        | Arena | Intent |
 | ---               | :---: | ---    |